hindu-comm/mail_stream_advaita-l/2015/07/akhanDaakara-vRtti/173__Keshava_PRASAD_Halem.md

 Sure enough, i am not interested in any argument just for the sake of argument.

-​You are talking as if arguments are without any aim or are themselves impotent.
+You are talking as if arguments are without any aim or are themselves impotent.
 That's not the case.
 This is same as if one was engaged in argument whole life to prove his point, but when any argument comes from other side, he neglects them saying they are just words!!??
 I've seen many people like that.
 I think you wasted too much of my time.

-Anyway, those who are of such exalted mental state, should not engage in arguments and definitely not question anything.​
+Anyway, those who are of such exalted mental state, should not engage in arguments and definitely not question anything.

 श्रीमल्ललितालालितः
 www.lalitaalaalitah.com